Resize text-+=

 Office of the Ombudsperson of British Columbia

-Assists with and investigates complaints from members of the public about the administration of government programs and services such as (list not exhaustive): provincial ministries and programs; Crown Corporations; health authorities and hospitals; public schools, universities, and colleges; local/municipal/regional government bodies; and organizations that regulate professions.
+An independent office of the legislature mandated to ensure fair and reasonable treatment by provincial or local public organizations in BC.
+Assists with and investigates complaints from members of the public about the administrative decisions or actions of government programs and services such as (list not exhaustive): provincial ministries and programs; Crown Corporations; health authorities and hospitals; public schools, universities, and colleges; local/municipal/regional government bodies; and organizations that regulate professions.

 Office for Client Satisfaction (OCS)